AgoraIO-Community/tutoring-reference-app/README.md

 )
 ```

-Then add this view on top of our stack, and we can see the transcription happening live.
+When we add this view on top of our stack we can see the transcription happening live.

 ```dart
 Padding(